Weekend-Dev-Labs/lancer-next-sdk/readme.md

 ## **Overview**

-`@lancer/next` is the official server-side SDK for integrating **Lancer** with Next.js applications.
+`lancer-next-sdk` is the official server-side SDK for integrating **Lancer** with Next.js applications.
 It simplifies handling **Lancer webhooks** and **authentication workflows**, ensuring secure and efficient communication between your Next.js backend and Lancer's APIs.

 ---